 If you are travelling to a malaria-infected area, you should take antimalarial medication.
 Medication must be taken before, during and after travel.
 Your doctor or travel clinic can tell you if an area you plan to visit is affected, and provide you with a prescription.

-Some malaria medications, such as chloroquine, are considered safe to take during pregnancy and breastfeeding.
+Some malaria medicines, such as chloroquine, are considered safe to take during pregnancy and breastfeeding.
 Others are not.

 To avoid mosquito bites: